 Thanks to Dumbo, everyone believes that elephants are afraid of mice.
 (The truth is a little more complicated.)
 The Elephant Conservation Trust in Nairobi, Kenya rescued a small elephant named Kutania who was abandoned by her herd when she fell into a well.
 Kutania was so afraid of rejection afterward that she would run away if another elephant didn’t immediately want to engage.
 One day, the staff tried to shoo a mouse outside and Kutania picked him up, let him rest on her head, and adopted him.
 According to One Green Planet, “experts at ETC believe the mouse was also orphaned…Perhaps this shared pain is what brought this odd pair together.”
 Check out these adorable, touching photos of animal friendships.

 Male boxer as surrogate mother

 A male boxer dog named Billy has taken on the role of surrogate mother to a baby goat abandoned by her mother right after she was born.
 Lilly, the baby goat, was too small and delicate for her mother to take care of when she already had two other kids.
 Billy cleans the baby goat with kisses and never leaves her side.
 Billy’s owner, Elizabeth Tozer, describes their endearing relationship: “Lilly follows Billy around, which is really quite amusing to watch, and Billy sleeps with the goat and cleans her mouth after she feeds.”
-This is the power of adoption.

 A cat mothers ducklings